Your Guide to Resisting Arrest Charges by Criminal Lawyers in Edmonton

 - You resisted a peace or public officer who was attempting to arrest you;

 - You knew they were an officer engaged in a lawful duty; and

 The word “resists” has been found to require more than just passive resistance, usually requiring some degree of force opposing the actions of the officer.
 For example, simply refusing to stand up or walk to the police car may be insufficient.

 The word “duty” is equally wide in the case law, but must be a lawful duty, and typically involves an officer making an arrest.
 For example, it would not be resisting if an officer had no reasonable grounds to make an arrest.

 Another common variation of this offence is Obstructing a Peace Officer or, if the resistance included an assault, Assaulting a Peace Officer.

-An investigation of a resisting arrest allegation in Kelowna is typically initiated by the peace officer alleged to have been resisted.
+An investigation of an alleged resisting arrest charge in Edmonton is typically initiated by the peace officer alleged to have been resisted.
 Because peace officers and public officers are often vested with powers authorizing arrest, a charge can flow directly from the alleged resisting and may rely solely on the statement of the officer.

 Resisting arrest relates to the impeding of an officer performing a lawful duty, therefore police typically take such matters seriously and will investigate the incident fully.
-This may include interviewing all witnesses, reviewing any video surveillance, seizing any evidence, photographing the scene, and obtaining medical records, if relevant.
+This may include interviewing all witnesses, reviewing any video surveillance, seizing any evidence involved, photographing the scene, and obtaining medical records, if relevant.